nasa/GeneLab_Data_Processing/Metagenomics/Illumina/Workflow_Documentation/NF_MGIllumina/README.md

 * `-resume` - Resumes workflow execution using previously cached results

-* `-profile` – Specifies the configuration profile(s) to load; `singularity` instructs Nextflow to setup and use Singularity for all software called in the workflow.
+* `-profile` – Specifies the configuration profile(s) to load (multiple options can be provided as a comma-separated list)
+   * Software environment profile options (choose one):
+      * `singularity` - instructs Nextflow to use Singularity container environments
-   > Note: Use `docker` to instruct Nextflow to use the Docker container environment instead.
+      * `docker` - instructs Nextflow to use Docker container environments
+      * `mamba` - instructs Nextflow to use conda environments via the mamba package manager
+      * `conda` - instructs Nextflow to use conda environments via the conda package manager
+   * Other option:
+      * `slurm` - instructs Nextflow to use the [Slurm cluster management and job scheduling system](https://slurm.schedmd.com/overview.html) to schedule and run the jobs on a Slurm HPC cluster.

 * `--accession` – A Genelab / OSD accession number e.g. OSD-574.
    > *Required only if you would like to pull and process data directly from OSDR*